pombase/website/src/docs/faq/what-is-an-annotation-extension.md

 described [here](/documentation/annotation-extension-relation-display).

-Phenotype annotations using FYPO may have extensions that capture expressivity (severity) or penetrance, or identify a gene or gene product used in an assay, as described in the [gene page phenotype documentation](/documentation/gene-page-phenotypes).
+Phenotype annotations using FYPO may have extensions that capture severity or penetrance, or identify a gene or gene product used in an assay, as described in the [gene page phenotype documentation](/documentation/gene-page-phenotypes).